 And while we’re on the subject of Australia . . .

 More than 900 Australians died overseas last year.
-Experts are urging Aussie travelers to take extra care when setting off to see the world.
+Experts are urging Aussie travelers to take extra care in regard to travel safety when setting off to see the world.
 Illness is the leading cause of death for Aussies far away from home, with the risk of getting sick highest in the popular tourist destinations of Thailand, Vietnam, Hong Kong, Philippines and Indonesia.

 In Central America, dozens of people die on volcanoes each year.
 Between 2007 and 2011, 29 tourists died on Arenal in Costa Rica, mainly from exposure to volcanic gases but also due to falls from the crater rim and even heart failure.